-> View regarding capital efficiency
+View regarding capital efficiency

-While securing and generating resources necessary for growth investment, TEL will make continuous positive efforts to provide returns to shareholders and keep appropriate balance sheet management with a view of medium- to long-term growth.
-Specifically, TEL will endeavor to improve return on equity (ROE) by further improving operating income to sales and capital efficiency and make efforts to expand cash flow.
+The TEL's capital policy is based on securing the funds necessary for investment in growth, continuing to make proactive efforts to return profits to shareholders, and striving for appropriate balance sheet management from a medium- to long-term growth perspective.
+Specifically, TEL will target sustainable growth by further improving our operating income to sales and capital efficiency and making efforts to expand cash flow, and shall pursue a high level of capital efficiency, including improving ROE.

-> Shareholder Return Policy
+Shareholder Return Policy